×

 We asked people in Nijmegen if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Nijmegen, it's important to avoid being late for appointments or meetings, as punctuality is highly valued in Dutch culture.
 It's also considered rude to interrupt someone while they're speaking, so try to wait your turn in conversations.
 Avoid discussing personal matters in public or asking personal questions to someone you've just met, as the Dutch value their privacy.
 It's also considered impolite to raise your voice or display strong emotions in public.
 When dining, keep in mind that the Dutch usually eat with a knife and fork, and it's considered bad manners to start eating before everyone has been served.
 Also, tipping is customary in the Netherlands, so be sure to leave a tip of around 10% when dining out.
-Lastly, while the Dutch are known for their directness, it's important to avoid being overly blunt or confrontational, as this can be seen as disrespectful," replied a member in Nijmegen.
+Lastly, while the Dutch are known for their directness, it's important to avoid being overly blunt or confrontational, as this can be seen as disrespectful," said one expat in Nijmegen.

 About the Author